negativetwelve/project-1/readme.md

 something called a *hash*.
 Don't confuse this *hash* with the hash object similar to a dictionary in Python.
 This hash is a security term used to describe applying a [hash function](http://en.wikipedia.org/wiki/Hash_function) to data so that it cannot be reverse engineered.

+Luckily, we don't have to do this ourselves.
+In Rails 3.1, a special method, `has_secure_password` was introduced to help us with this problem.
+Before we can use this method, we're going to need to add a few more columns to the User model.

+The `has_secure_password` method requires a column on our User model called `password_digest`.
+It should be a string.
+Let's go ahead and write a migration to add this column to the User model.
+Hashing the password makes it so that a hacker cannot sign in to a user's account if they managed to steal a copy of the database.

+To encrypt our passwords, we're going to need to add a gem `bcrypt-ruby`.
+Let's add that to our `Gemfile` by adding the line:

+    gem 'bcrypt-ruby', '3.1.2'

+Then, run the command:

+    $ bundle install

+Now you have bcrypt installed!